thearn/nreltraining2013/docs/bem.rst

 At this point, we're almost done.
 We still need to add LinearDistribution instances for the chord and radius values.
 We also have a few more assembly-level connections to make.
 You might have noticed that the assembly does not have any outputs.
 So far we've only created inputs.
-We said there were two ways to create assembly level varaibles.
+We said there were two ways to create assembly level variables.
 The first is to manually create them and then issue connections, like we just explored.
 The second way is to use a passthrough.
 Right-click on the assembly and select ``Edit Passthroughs`` from the menu.